johnwaldo/PScharts/README.md

 ### 4 — Load the extension

 1. Click **Load unpacked**
-2. Navigate to the `extension/` folder inside the project you downloaded (the folder that contains `manifest.json`)
+2. Navigate to the unzipped folder — if you used Option A (release ZIP), select the top-level unzipped folder; if you used Option B (cloned repo), select the `extension/` subfolder (the one containing `manifest.json`)
 3. Click **Select Folder**

 The PScharts icon will appear in your Chrome toolbar.
 Pin it for easy access via the puzzle-piece menu.